YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SEFCTNEEDSFULLB, Current side effect setting does not permit full Boolean to be turned off

-Run Time Error: A VIEW "NOFULL_BOOLEAN" cannot enable GT.M short-circuit Boolean compilation for a process running with a gtm_side_effects setting of 1 or 2.
+Run Time Error: A VIEW "NOFULL_BOOLEAN" cannot enable YottaDB short-circuit Boolean compilation for a process running with a gtm_side_effects setting of 1 or 2.

 Action: Keeping in mind that gtm_boolean and gtm_side_effects affect compilation behavior, and that gtm_boolean must be 1 or 2 (Standard Boolean mode) for gtm_side_effects setting 1 or 2 (Standard side effects), choose appropriate compilation modes.
 Note that once you choose the modes for your application you would typically not change them except to get warnings and modify the application to be somewhat more efficient.